joshuaafalk/Public-Projects/Embedded Systems Clock/README.md

 ## Examples and Error Catches

-The TINE_OF_DAY_SECS has a range between 0 and 86400, or the total number of seconds in a day.
+The TIME_OF_DAY_SECS has a range between 0 and 86400, or the total number of seconds in a day.
 Examples of inputs inside and outside of that range are shown below.
 ```bash
 $  ./clock_main 0
 ```